Staff – Health & Medicine Policy Research Group

 Contact Angela Eastlund

-Ronisha Edwards-Elliot, Director, Chicago AHEC and Workforce Programs
+Ronisha Edwards-Elliott, Director, Chicago AHEC and Workforce Programs

 Wesley Epplin, Policy Director